Schedule of Events

 Cheer on the Bucs as the serve up a win against Carroll

 8 p.m.
-1889 Council Meet and Greet Reception, Aldrich Field
+1889 Council Meet and Greet Reception, Atrium, Center for the Sciences

-Gather with fellow athletes and legendary coaches such as Bill Knapton and Ed DeGeorge to reconnect and reminisce over light appetizers and beverages
+Gather with fellow athletes and coaches like Bill Knapton and Ed DeGeorge to reconnect and reminisce over light appetizers and beverages

 8-10 p.m.
 Rooftop Observatory, weather permitting